My Take on Holiday Sadness

 - Give hugs.

-- Allow yourself a good cry, don’t cut it short.
+- Allow yourself a good cry if needed, don’t cut it short.

 - Then dust yourself off and do something to make someone else happy.